markmccoid/tmdb_api/README.md

 This package wraps select API calls from the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction).
 To use this, you will need to get an API Key from The Movie Database website.

+## Note

+Please note that even though this package is published to npm, it is still in quite a bit of flux.
+If you do plan on using it, know that it may change significantly.

 ## Motivation

 This project was inspired when writing another application that accessed the TMDB API for TV data.
 I found that I wrote a bunch of functions to get the data and then had to curate the return data into something useful.
 It seemed to make sense to package all this logic into a single package that could be included in any other project.

 Realize that the TMDB API is HUGE!
 So, my goal was to encapsulate the most common data that a project would need.
 If data is missing that you need, do a pull request and add it!

 ## Install